knockout/knockout/documentation/dependentObservables.md

 ### Example 3: Filtering and validating user input

 Example 1 showed how a writeable dependent observable can effectively *filter* its incoming data by choosing not to write certain values back to the underlying observables if they don't meet some criteria.
-The previous code ignored full name values that didn't include a space.
+It ignoreded full name values that didn't include a space.

 Taking this a step further, you could also toggle an `isValid` flag depending on whether the latest input was satisfactory, and display a message in the UI accordingly.
 I'll explain in a moment an easier way of doing validation, but first consider the following view model, which demonstrates the mechanism: